Skip to main content

 by Lillian Li - Fiction

-Diana, Justin, Errol and Vivian were always told that success is guaranteed by following a simple checklist.
-They worked hard, got A's and attended a good university --- only to graduate into the Great Recession of 2008.
-Now they’re unemployed and stuck again under their parents’ roofs in a hypercompetitive Chinese American community.
-So when Grace --- once the niehgborhood golden child, now a dropout --- asks to make a documentary about the crew, they agree.
-But then the video, "Bad Asians," goes viral on an up-and-coming media platform.
+Diana, Justin, Errol and Vivian worked hard, got A's and attended a good university --- only to graduate into the Great Recession of 2008.
+Now, despite their newly minted degrees, they’re unemployed and stuck again under their parents’ roofs in a hypercompetitive Chinese American community.
+So when Grace --- once the neighborhood golden child, now a Harvard Law School dropout --- asks to make a documentary about the crew, they agree.
+The video, "Bad Asians," goes viral on an up-and-coming media platform (YouTube, anyone?).
 Suddenly, millions of people know them as cruel caricatures, each full of pent-up frustrations with the others.
 And after a desperate attempt at spin control further derails their plans for the lives they’d always imagined, the friends must face harsh truths about themselves and coming of age in the new millennium.

 by Lillian Li - Fiction